IanMitchell/Quill/README.md

 * Finer control of Header / Sidebar links

 If you'd like to help out with any of these features, let me know!

+#### Current Development

+Since I'm now at school, development has hit a bit of a standstill.
+This is still very much a project that I want to pursue however, and I'll be returning to it when I have time.
+I'll still be pushing updates occasionally!

+#### Conclusion

 If you'd like to see Quill in action, a current version is running the development blog: